biocore/qiime/doc/scripts/denoiser.rst

 		Use cluster/multiple CPUs for flowgram alignments [default: False] -p, `-`-preprocess_fp
-		Do not do preprocessing (phase I),instead use already preprocessed data in PREPROCESS_FP -s, `-`-squeeze
+		Do not do preprocessing (phase I),instead use already preprocessed data in PREPROCESS_FP `-`-checkpoint_fp
+		Resume denoising from checkpoint.
+Be careful when changing parameters for a resumed run.
+Requires -p option.  [default: None]
+	-s, `-`-squeeze
 		Use run-length encoding for prefix filtering in phase I [default: False] -S, `-`-split